NFL on American television: Current broadcasting contracts

 NBC's sister Spanish-language cable network mun2 (which rebranded as Universo in 2015) began to simulcast select Sunday Night Football games in the 2014 season as part of the new television contract, while its Spanish-language counterpart Telemundo Deportes provides the branding for NBC's SAP Spanish commentary.

 Fox's Spanish-language sports network Fox Deportes began broadcasting select Fox games, including the playoffs and Super Bowl XLVIII in Spanish during the 2013 season.
 Super Bowl LI for Fox featured Spanish audio exclusive to Fox Deportes, without a SAP component over-the-air.

 CBS, which lacked any Spanish language outlets prior to the 2019 remerger (Trés is legally part of the family, but is a cable channel), still uses solely SAP for its Spanish simulcasts.
 It relied on ESPN Deportes to simulcast Super Bowl 50, LIII and LV in Spanish, though it still carried Spanish SAP audio on the CBS broadcast of the game.

 NFL finished new contract negotiations for its media rights deals for $110 billion over 11 years on March 18, 2021.
 In the new contracts, ABC will be eligible to air the Super Bowl for the first time since Super Bowl XL in 2006.
 Starting 2022, Amazon will be the new home for Thursday Night Football.
 Amazon is now the first and only streaming service to own full rights over a package of NFL games.

-Per Adam Schefter, the new 2021 contract also includes the agreement for ESPN+ to stream one exclusive national game each year starting with the 2022 NFL season.
+The new 2021 contract also includes the agreement for ESPN+ to stream one exclusive national game each year starting with the 2022 NFL season.
 Starting in 2023 NFL Season, ESPN/ABC will broadcast a wild-card game and a divisional playoff game, flexible scheduling will also be added to Monday Night Football for Week 12 and beyond.

+These current deals have an opt-out clause after the 2029 season, with the exception for ESPN/ABC's contract, whose opt-out clause is after the 2030 season.

 Sunday regional games

 AFC and NFC packages

-Since 1970, the regional Sunday games (1 p.m. "early" and 4:05/4:25 p.m. "late" games Eastern time) have been split into AFC and NFC "packages."
-Each package is held by a single network: CBS has held the AFC package since 1998, and Fox has held the NFC package since 1994.
-These packages include Sunday afternoon games during each week of the regular season, a single game for each network on Thanksgiving, wild card playoff games, divisional playoff games, and the respective conference championship game for each network.
+In 1970, the regional Sunday games (1 p.m. "early" and 4:05/4:25 p.m. "late" games Eastern time) were split into AFC and NFC packages.
+Each package was held by a single network: CBS had held the AFC package since 1998, and Fox had held the NFC package since 1994.
+These packages included Sunday afternoon games during each week of the regular season, a single game for each network on Thanksgiving, wild card playoff games, divisional playoff games, and the respective conference championship game for each network.

-In 1970, when the NFL and AFL merged, and home blackouts were put into place for AFC games (some AFL teams had lifted these during its run; as an example, most New York Jets' home games in 1968 and 1969 were telecast on WNBC-TV New York); this assured that all Sunday afternoon road games would be seen on the same network.
+Starting in 2023, the league introduced greater scheduling flexibility, including cross-flexing regular season games between CBS and Fox and new protection rules for key matchups.
+As a result, Sunday afternoon games in both time slots are no longer allotted to a single network by conference affiliation, and the distribution of "high profile" games between CBS and Fox has become more or less balanced.